oubiwann/EUC-2014-LFE/README.rst

 * Submitting more candidates for inclusion in LFE stdlib.
 * Improvements to LFE internals.
 * Reader macros.
+* APIs for data type functions.
 * Preparing for an LFE 1.0 release!

 LFE Docs Roadmap

+* Creating an "LFE Idioms Guide for Erlangers".
 * Creating an LFE Cookbook.
 * Completing the Java Interop documentation.
-* Finished the LFE User Guide.
+* Finish the LFE User Guide.

 Community Projects